deschler/django-modeltranslation/docs/modeltranslation/commands.rst

     $ python manage.py update_translation_fields

-Taken the news example used throughout the documentation this command will copy the value from the news object's ``title`` field to the default translation field ``title_de``.
-It only does so if the default translation field is empty otherwise nothing is copied.
+Taken the news example used throughout the documentation this command will copy the value from the news object's ``title`` field to the translation field ``title_de``.
+It only does so if the translation field is empty otherwise nothing is copied.

+On default, only the *default language* will have its translation field populated, but you can provide a ``--language`` option to specify any other language listed in ``settings.py``.

 .. note::